 In emotionally intelligent schools, children learn to manage the feelings of anger, disappointment, or shame that might otherwise push them to react inappropriately.

-Yale’s research shows that students with higher emotional intelligence are better prepared to manage their emotional lives so that they can focus, learn and do their best in school, and this is our hope for every Girton student.
+Yale’s research shows that students with higher Emotional Intelligence are better prepared to manage their emotional lives so that they can focus, learn and do their best in school, and this is our hope for every Girton student.